ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 frameIndex = scrollProgress * (totalFrames - 1)
 ```

+The system intentionally minimizes excessive easing and interpolation.

-This creates a direct physical relationship between the user's input and the camera.
+This preserves the feeling that the visitor is physically controlling the camera.

 ```text
 Scroll